NCAR/rechunk_retro_nwm_v21/README.md

 domain is the continential US.
 Inputs are hourly and outputs are provided at hourly or 3-hourly resolution (more details provide below and in [this document](https://drive.google.com/file/d/1zUtBZ_SM7uHqNDHLdOwGvfasVFMHfH6a/view).

-The model writes output to files at each output time separately.
+The model writes separate files at each output time.
 Within those individual files the data are not chunked in space.
-For the use case of opening a full timeseries at a single point, the user would be required to read in the entire data set.
-This is a very inefficient data access pattern for a very common use case.
+In the use case of opening a full timeseries at a single point or a sub-region, the user would be required to read in the entire data set: a very inefficient data access pattern for a very common use case.

 Enter rechunking.
-The goal of rechunking this dataset is to provide chunks (data pieces partitioning the dimnensions of of the data) that support efficient data access for most use cases.
+The goal of rechunking this model dataset is to provide chunks (data pieces partitioning the dimnensions of of the data) that support efficient data access for most use cases.
+In the case that a specific, intensive use case would benefit from a different chunk scheme, these datasets can be rechunked to accomodate that pattern.

+Examples of use cases will be supplied below, including re-rechunking.

 ## Data overview
 Six separate zarr stores have been created, corresponding closely to the model output files, and their time resolution is noted

+* gwout: Output from the groundwater model (hourly)
 * chrtout: Output from the streamflow model(hourly)
-* gwout: Output from the groundwater model (hourly)
 * lakeout: Output from the lake model (hourly)
 * ldasout: Output from the NoahMP land surface model (3-hourly)
 * rtout: Output from the overland and subsurface terrain routing model (3-hourly)